natverse/natverse_hugo/content/packages/index.markdown

 <p>

-Provides medium to high level functions for 3D interactive graphics, including functions modelled on base graphics (plot3d(), etc.
+Provides medium to high level functions for 3D interactive graphics, including functions modelled on base graphics (plot3d(), etc.) as well as functions for constructing representations of geometric objects (cube3d(), etc.).

 </p>